cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Troubling indeed," Holmes murmured.

 She exhaled shakily.
 "I do not know what to believe, Mr. Holmes.
 Perhaps it is nothing.
 But, the chest held his will, among other documents.
-Without it, my daughter-in-law may face challenges in securing Edward’s wishes..
+Without it, my daughter-in-law may face challenges in securing Edward’s wishes.
 And if my fears are correct—if Edward's death was not an accident—then I worry that whoever wanted him silenced has not finished their work."

+"The chest held his will, among other documents."
+She hesitated, her fingers tightening slightly around her reticule.
+"I— I hardly know what else.
+Edward never spoke of it, but he was insistent that it remain safe.
+As though it were his final safeguard."

 Holmes nodded, his expression unreadable.
-"I will need to see the study myself.
-In the meantime, Watson, your military connections may prove useful.
-Make inquiries at the War Office regarding the officers Edward reported to.
-I have reason to believe their records will shed light on this affair."

-He paused, then added, almost offhandedly, "I may need to consult my brother on certain military matters.
+"I may need to consult my brother on certain military matters.
 He has access to information beyond the War Office’s usual channels."

 "You seem particularly interested in them," I remarked as Holmes’s mention of his enigmatic brother piqued my curiosity.
 Mycroft Holmes rarely involved himself in “common” crimes—but when he did, the stakes invariably spanned empires.

+Holmes remained by the window, fingers tapping a slow rhythm against the glass.
+His eyes flicked toward the rain-darkened streets, but his thoughts had already turned elsewhere.

 Holmes did not respond immediately.
 Instead, he walked to the window, staring out at the rain-soaked streets.
 "A name caught my attention.
 I recall reading it in connection with a military scandal some months ago.
 A man of questionable integrity, if memory serves."

+Holmes tapped his fingers against the armrest, eyes narrowing slightly.
+"You may expect us at Blackwood Manor tomorrow.
+The chest will be found," he said simply.
+Lady Blackwood exhaled slowly, her fingers tightening around the reticule in her lap.
+Watson, watching the exchange, could not help but feel a familiar stirring of anticipation.
+The game was afoot.

 <br><br><br>
 <br><br><br>